digitalservicebund/a2j-rechtsantragstelle/doc/adr/0032-formular-loader-refactoring.md

 #### 7. Parallel Session Writes with Lost Headers

-In `Promise.all`, `updateMainSession` and `setUserVisitedValidationPage` both write to Redis and return HTTP headers carrying `Set-Cookie`.
+In `Promise.all`, `updateMainSession` and `setUserVisitedValidationPage` both write to Redis and produce `Set-Cookie` headers.
 Only the headers from `updateMainSession` are threaded through to the response; the cookie from `setUserVisitedValidationPage` is silently discarded.

-Depending on Redis implementation details, the two writes could race and one could overwrite the other.
+The two writes target different session scopes (`"main"` vs the flow-specific session), so they do not race on the same Redis key.
+However, both scoped storages share the same `__session` cookie, so discarding the `Set-Cookie` header from `setUserVisitedValidationPage` can cause the browser's cookie to fall out of sync with the server-side session state.

 #### 8. Feature Flag Guard Buried in a Data-Loading Function